 "Androgen excess is the most common endocrine disorder in women of reproductive age.
 Androgens are produced primarily from the adrenal glands and the ovaries.
 However, peripheral tissues such as fat and skin also play roles in converting weak androgens to more potent ones.
 Androgen excess can affect different tissues and organs, causing variable clinical features such as acne, hirsutism, virilization [masculinization] and reproductive dysfunction."
 From the opening paragraph of Dr. Mohamed Yahya Abdel-Rahman's online article called Adrogen Excess.
-Androgens are hormones which, while being made by and used by females in amounts far less than that of men, are largely thought of as "male" hormones.
-Dr. Abdel-Rahman is a Reproductive Endocrinologist at Sohag University in Egypt.
+Abdel-Rahman is a Reproductive Endocrinologist at Sohag University in Egypt.

-Although I did not spend a lot of time trying to sort out the peer-reviewed literature on this topic, a simple search of the PCOS Message Boards will reveal this simple fact to you.
-Some women with PCOS actually have an increased sex drive.
-On some level, this makes sense (HERE is one such example).
-On the other hand, I would say that the majority of the PCOS Message Boards tell a different story ---- a story of dramatically decreased (or even non-existent) libido.
-HERE is a frankly shocking example of how pervasive this situation is.
-It seems that PCOS is not only the number one cause of INFERTILITY in America (it is inarguably America's #1 female endocrine problem), but also a huge contributing factor to SEXUAL DYSFUNCTION as well.
-While the medical community is busy trying to solve this problem with a host of drugs and procedures (including IVF), I would like to show you what you can do to start the process of getting your life, your fertility, and your libido back.
-Why is this such a big deal?
+Although some women with PCOS will actually have an increased sex drive (intuitively, this makes sense), the majority will have a dramatically decreased (or even non-existent) libido.
+As I'll show you in a moment, much of this depends on what's going on with testosterone levels.
+So, PCOS is not only the number one cause of INFERTILITY in America (it's arguably America's #1 female endocrine problem), but also a huge contributing factor to SEXUAL DYSFUNCTION as well.
+While the medical community is busy trying to solve this problem with a host of drugs and procedures (including IVF), I would like to show you what you can do to start the process of getting your life, your fertility, and your libido back on track.
+Why am I talking about this on my blog?
 Read the email I got from R.F. of the Seattle area just the other day.

 Dear Dr. Schierling,